robj411/p2_drivers/README.md

   capacity, and change to the light configuration once occupancy is less than 25% capacity.
-- RC2: Sectors (including the education sector) toggle between heavy and light closures reactively, as in RC1, albeit with slightly different economic configurations.
+- RC2: Sectors (including the education sector) toggle between heavy and light closures reactively, as in RC1, with different economic configurations.
 - RC3: Heavy closures are chosen when $R_t>1.2$ and light closures when
-  $R_t<0.95$.
+  $R_t<1$.
 Closures are maintained until $R_t<1$ without closures, or vaccination targets are reached.

 All policies assume there is testing (Section